the-isf-academy/new-making-with-code/content/cs10/unit00/labs/lab0.2_ballpit/_index.md

 - git status
 - git add -A
 - git status
-- git commit -m "describe your drawing and your process here"
+- git commit -m "describe your code and your process here"
   > be sure to customize this message, do not copy and paste this line
 - git push
 {{< /deliverables >}}